flyingwolf1701/Architectum/architectum-agents/data/architectum-kb.md

 - Utilize AI as a force multiplier.
 - Adapt and overcome obstacles with a proactive mindset.

-## BMAD METHOD - AGILE METHODOLOGIES OVERVIEW
+## ARCHITECTUM METHOD - AGILE METHODOLOGIES OVERVIEW

 ### CORE PRINCIPLES OF AGILE